theorginalmack/fluxcd-minecraft/README.md

 The Git repository contains the following top directories:

 - **apps** dir contains Helm releases with a custom configuration per cluster
-- **infrastructure** dir contains common infra tools such as ingress-nginx and agnoes-system
+- **infrastructure** dir contains common infra tools such as ingress-nginx and agones
 - **clusters** dir contains the Flux configuration per cluster

 ```